Eleven4AI/SpeechForensics/README.md

-# SpeechForensics
+# SpeechForensics (NeurIPS 2024)
-This is a PyTorch implementation of 'SpeechForensics: Audio-Visual Speech Representation Learning for Face Forgery Detection'.
+This is a PyTorch implementation of `SpeechForensics: Audio-Visual Speech Representation Learning for Face Forgery Detection`.

 ![Model_Overview](docs/images/method.png)
 ## Setup